 - What do the fees include?

-- The fee for Webelos Coyote Xtreme is $115 per Webelos and includes four meals (breakfast, lunch and dinner on Saturday and breakfast on Sunday), patch, t-shirt, water bottle and Webelos program supplies.
+- The fee for Webelos Coyote Xtreme is $115 per Webelos Scout and includes four meals (breakfast, lunch and dinner on Saturday and breakfast on Sunday), patch, t-shirt, water bottle and Webelos Scout program supplies.
 The adult fee is $40 per adult and includes four meals.
 Scouts must be members of the Boy Scouts of America.

 - What are the check-in procedures?

 Campers may check-in between 3:00 - 10:00 pm on Friday evening or between 7:00 - 9:00 am on Saturday morning.
 Programs begin on Saturday at 9:00 or 10:00 am and run until 5:00 pm.

-The designated leader will check in at registration office in the administration building (approximately 1 mile past the main gate on the left) and register the unit or group.
+The designated leader will check in at the registration office in the administration building (approximately one mile past the main gate on the left) and register the unit or group.
 Registration lines can be a long on busy weekends so please be patient.
 To facilitate a quicker registration process, please be sure to have all of the mandatory paperwork:

 1. Camp roster, two copies;

 2. Youth Protection Training, copy of certificate for every adult;

 3. Current BSA Annual Health and Medical Record (Part A and B) for each participant, two copies alphabetized in an envelope or notebook (one to keep in campsite and one to turn in during registration);

 4. Camp registration confirmation (printed receipt);

 5. Hazardous Weather Training, copy of certificate for one adult in the unit (taken online within past years).